What's Included

 Coding Standards

-Error handling requirements, testing standards, quality gates, database wrapper pattern — all enforced across every project.
+Error handling requirements, testing standards, quality gates, StrictDB pattern — all enforced across every project.

 Global Permission Denials